 - Bridge on the River Kwai & Historic Railway Tour

-What to Expect at IKEA Bangkok
+What to expect at IKEA Bangkok

 IKEA Bangkok is essentially the same as any other IKEA stores worldwide.
 The boxy blue-yellow warehouse fuses practicality and fun, as you can play around with all the products – sit on a sofa, lie in a bed, move furniture around, open and close the parts – before deciding on a purchase.

 Here, you don’t just see one of each item but multiple versions of it, in different colours, sizes, materials, or fabrics.
-Plus, the gallery-style display, showcasing the products in a ‘real’ setting, brings an element of imagination into your shopping experience.
+Plus, the gallery-style display, showcasing the products in a realistic setting, brings an element of imagination into your shopping experience.
 So, take as long as you want to browse, play and decide what to buy.

-IKEA Bangkok Store Layout
+IKEA Bangkok store layout

-All in all, shopping at IKEA is a hands-on experience, as you browse the catalogue (or the entire showroom), interact with the products, fill out the pick-up form, look for them in the warehouse and assemble them once you get home.
+All in all, shopping at IKEA Bangkok is a hands-on experience, as you browse the catalogue (or the entire showroom), interact with the products, fill out the pick-up form, look for them in the warehouse and assemble them once you get home.
 Shopping aside, IKEA Bangkok offers additional services, including home delivery, assembly service, custom tailoring (for upholstery and furniture), and consultations with interior stylists.